When am I exempt from deeming?

 (ii) Leaving your sponsor caused your need for benefits.

-(4) For Basic Food, you are exempt from deeming while you are under age eighteen.
+(3) For basic food, you are exempt from deeming while you are under age eighteen.

-(5) For state family assistance, aged, blind, or disabled (ABD) cash, pregnant women assistance (PWA), state-funded Basic Food benefits, and state-funded medical assistance for legal immigrants you are exempt from the deeming process if:
+(4) For state family assistance, aged, blind, or disabled (ABD) cash, pregnant women assistance (PWA) and state-funded basic food benefits, you are exempt from the deeming process if:

 (a) Your sponsor signed the affidavit of support more than five years ago;